 The East Midlands Apprenticeship Ambassador Network

-The East Midlands Apprenticeship Ambassador Network helps to support and promote Apprenticeships, both by working with schools* and also sharing best practice, encouraging and mentoring businesses that are keen to employ an apprentice or introduce Apprenticeships to their current workforce.
+The East Midlands Apprenticeship Ambassador Network, made up of both small and large employers, helps to support and promote Apprenticeships, both by working with schools* and also sharing best practice, encouraging and mentoring businesses that are keen to employ an apprentice or introduce Apprenticeships to their current workforce.

 There is also a growing need for businesses to consider advanced and higher apprenticeships, to support with higher skills needs.
 Many employers are not aware of the benefits of higher level apprenticeships, which can be utilised to give a business the skills that it needs.
 Information for employers can be found on www.Greatbusiness.gov.uk/apprenticeships